Associate Professor of Politics and International Studies

 - Over the past several years I have been working on the origins of Japan's nuclear programme and its prospects for the future post-Fukushima.
 I plan to develop this into a monograph featuring comparative work on the adoption / non-adoption of nuclear power across a range of countries.
 In that regard, I am working on the politics of nuclear power in the United States of America, and particularly on visual representations of danger and opportunity.

-- The Political Economy of International Trade: Concurrent with the work on nuclear power and waste, I have been working on a project examining India's contemporary trade policy and its impact at the WTO.
+- The Political Economy of International Trade: Concurrent with the work on nuclear power and waste, I am working on a project examining India's contemporary trade policy and its impact at the WTO.
 Thus far, this work has appeared in print as a study of India's promotion of what I call 'developmental multilateralism'; and I hope to follow this up with a study of the relationship between India's pursuit of food security and its trade diplomacy.

 - Regionalism: This work has examined both the theory and practice of the rise of ‘new regionalism’ in international politics.
 It has focused primarily on East Asia but embraces also regional projects in the core of the world economy and across the North-South divide.